esong165/cse110-w21-group25/admin/meetings/01-27-21-brainstorm.md

   * Figure out what some people are not very experienced in

 ### Undiscussed Tasks
-* Thinking about the users
-  * What do they want/expect
-* Theme/Mood
+None.
+The group talked about many features the timer could and should have.

 ## Decisions
 * Pomodoro Timer Features
+  * Break timer
+  * To-do List
+    * Task Name & Pomo Name
+    * Create tasks
+      * Limit number of pomos
+    * Show completed tasks and pomos
+  * Show how much time is left
+    * Create Labels for the timer
- * Automatic break timer - timer sounds an alarm
+  * Reset Button - restarts the timer
+* User Experience
+  * Should improve productivity
+    * Better use of Time
+    * Better Focus
+    * Better Habbits
+  * Minimize distractions
+    * Simple visuals
+    * Not too much clutter on screen
+  * Make it easy to navigate

+### Undecided Decisions
+* How the timer will look
+  * Dial
+  * Count Down
+    * Minutes & Seconds VS Just Minutes
+* Features
+  * Buttons, Pop-ups
+* Define timer break lengths
+* Varying time breaks
 * Web app
- * Define timer break lengths
+* Settings tab
   * Make different settings for different user preferences
+  * Show a list of Themes
+    * Dark, Light, Mountain, etc.

+### Planned Features
+* Settings
+  * Set how long till a break
+  * Set how long the break lasts
+  * Set whether timer ends with a sound or buzz
+  * Set how the timer looks
+    * Dial
+    * Countdown
+      * Minutes & seconds VS just Minutes
+    * Progress Bar
+  * Explain what a Pomodoro Timer is and how to use it
+    * A question mark button?
+* Mobile Support?
+* Extensions?
+* End button/label
+* Show completed tasks
+  * Number of expected pomos VS completed pomos

-**End time:** TBD
+**End time:** 9:00PM PST